Oils Oils, Fats & Health

 • Other cultures use coconut oil for all their cooking and every meal.
 Coconut oil is way higher in saturated fats than even lard (92% vs. 44%) yet these people show low rates of heart disease.

-• The wildly popular Atkins diet totally violates the principles of the "lipid hypothesis" yet dieters are not dropping like flies from congestive heart disease, nor are they likely to show high blood cholesterol levels.
+• The once wildly popular Atkins diet totally violated the principles of the "lipid hypothesis" yet dieters were not dropping like flies from congestive heart disease, nor were they likely to show high blood cholesterol levels.

 • Key studies upon which this "knowledge" is based have been shown to be "bad science", irrelevant, badly misinterpreted, or all of the above (O10, O5).